Quantumminded/Hacker-news/README.md

 (Bonus) Level 4:
 # Use a library of UI components to create your news site (such as React Semantic UI, Material UI, React Bootstrap, Reactstrap)

-Note: You are only allowed to use functional components with hooks for this challenge
+Note: You are only allowed to use functional components with hooks for this challenge.